khaulanauman/ra-meow-n/README.md

-amazon game-challenge using amazon q and aws simplify
+amazon game-challenge using amazon q and aws amplify